-As you’d expect, the diesel engine in the Scirocco offers better fuel economy than the petrol cars, but the most efficient is the 2.0-litre TDI with BlueMotion Technology, which returns 62.8mpg and emits 118g/km.
-After that, the standard 2.0-litre diesel returns 53.3mpg and emits 139g/km, while the entry-level 1.4-litre TSI still returns 44.1mpg and emits 149g/km of CO2.
-Thanks to the Volkswagen Service Promise, servicing is also reasonably good value, with VW promising to match quotes for any required work and offer some routine maintenance for free.
+You’ll get the best fuel economy from the diesel Scirocco, with the most efficient being the 2.0-litre TDI BlueMotion, which returns 62.8mpg in combined fuel economy and emits 118g/km of CO2.
+The standard 2.0-litre diesel returns 53.3mpg in economy and emits 139g/km of CO2, while the entry-level 1.4-litre TSI petrol manages 44.1mpg and emits 149g/km.
+Volkswagen's ‘Service Promise’ means that servicing your Scirocco won’t be that expensive, with VW promising to match any quotes for required work and offer certain maintenance work for free.

 Interior & comfort